Skip to main content

 Optional: Alternatively, instead of running the meshagent setup command you can run:

-# A browser window will open for OAuth
+# A browser window will open for OAUTH.

 meshagent auth login

-meshagent project activate -i # Select a project to activate
+meshagent project activate -i

 # create an api key if necessary.
 The key value will be displayed only once.

-meshagent api-key create --activate my-api-key
+meshagent api-key create --activate my-key

 Let’s call a chatbot and voicebot into a new room and talk to them in MeshAgent Studio.